-- 1. A minimum cumulative grade-point average of 3.00/4.00 on all relevant graduate course work is required for admission. - 2.
-A MS, MA in Biostatistics/Statistics or equivalent degree (e.g. Biostatistics MPH plus courses in linear algebra at the Bachelor's level, and mathematical statistics and mathematical analysis at the Master's level (equivalent to UNL STAT 882, STAT 883, MATH 825 and MATH 826) is required for admission. - 3.
-A minimum combined score of 1000 on the verbal and quantitative sections of the Graduate Record Exam is required. - 4.
-International students: TOEFL of 550 (paper), 213 (computer) or 80 (internet).
+1. A minimum cumulative grade-point average of 3.00/4.00 on all relevant graduate course work is required for admission.

+2. A MS, MA in Biostatistics/Statistics or equivalent degree (e.g. Biostatistics MPH plus courses in mathematical statistics at the Master's level, and matrix algebra and mathematical analysis at the Bachelor's level [equivalent to UNL STAT 882, STAT 883, MATH 314, and MATH 325]) is required for admission.

+3. A minimum combined score of 1000 on the verbal and quantitative sections of the Graduate Record Exam is required.

+4. International students: TOEFL of 550 (paper), 213 (computer) or 80 (internet).